apollo-business-automation/ibm-cp4ba-enterprise-deployment/README.md

 # Installation of Cloud Pak for Business Automation on containers - One-shot enterprise deployment 🔫

-Goal of this repository is to almost automagically install CP4BA Enterprise patterns with all kinds of prerequisites and collateral.
+Goal of this repository is to almost automagically install CP4BA Enterprise patterns with all kinds of prerequisites and extras.

-Last installation was performed on 2021-09-02 with CP4BA version 21.0.2-IF002 (also called 21.0.2.2 or 21.2.2)
+Last installation was performed on 2021-09-20 with CP4BA version 21.0.2-IF003 (also called 21.0.2.3 or 21.2.3)

 Deploying CP4BA is based on official documentation which is located at https://www.ibm.com/docs/en/cloud-paks/cp-biz-automation/21.0.x?topic=kubernetes-installing-enterprise-deployments.

 Deployment of other parts is also based on respective official documentations.

 ## Disclaimer ✋